MedAnisBenSalah/miniChat/README.md

     PUSHER_CLUSTER: 'xx'
     ```

-* Replace the Pusher credentiels above with your own app credentiels created in the <a href="#prerequisites">prerequisites section</a>.
+* Replace the Pusher credentials above with your own app credentials created in the <a href="#prerequisites">prerequisites section</a>.
 * Start the development server by executing the following command: ```> rails server```

 # Media